All Hilbert spaces are the same: consequences for generalized coordinates and momenta: Appendix

 The standard textbook solution for a particle in a box does manage to make sense of eigenstates of the Hamiltonian by imposing zero Dirichlet boundary conditions, but one should realize that the self-adjoint extension of the operator $\tilde{P}^2:=-\dd ^2/\dd x^2$ thus obtained is, in spite of suggestive notation, {\em not} the square of a self-adjoint momentum operator $-i \dd/\dd x$ \cite{garbaczewski2004impenetrable}: the different boundary conditions needed to make these two operators self-adjoint are not compatible (see the discussion in the section on Hermitian vs.\ self-adjoint operators).

-The problem with the seemingly attractive idea of using the square of the self-adjoint extension $\tilde{P}_3$ is that the boundary conditions then prevent the position operator to be defined on the same domain.
+The problem with the seemingly attractive idea of using the square of the self-adjoint extension $\tilde{P}_3$ in the Hamiltonian is that the boundary conditions then prevent the position operator to be defined on the same domain.
 In contrast, the boundary conditions used for the textbook solution (wave functions vanishing at $x=0$ and $x=L$) do allow the position operator to be defined.
+For a different perspective, constructing a self-adjoint Hamiltonian from a non-self-adjoint momentum operator, see \cite{kim2024}.
 (Of course, all these problems disappear when using a well-behaved $V(x)$.)

 In order to discuss the next two ``paradoxes'' we find it much more convenient to place the boundaries at $x=\pm L/2$.
 The question of the proper domain of operators, which we briefly illustrated above for the constant wave function, also plays a role in Example 7 of Ref.~\cite{gieres2000mathematical}, which we discuss now.
 Suppose we wish to calculate the variance of the (kinetic) energy in a given state $\ket{\psi}$ with wave function proportional to $L^2-4x^2$ for a particle in a box on $[-L/2,L/2]$.
 It may seem we need to calculate $\smash{\expect{\tilde{P}^4}}$ (and then, seemingly, we would get the result 0).
 However, one condition for $\tilde{P}^4$ to be self-adjoint is \bea &&\bra{\phi}(\tilde{P}^\dagger)^4\ket{\psi} -\bra{\phi}\tilde{P}^4\ket{\psi} \\&& = \int_{-L/2}^{L/2} \Big[\psi{\phi''''}^* -\phi^*\psi''''\Big]\, \dd x \\&& = - \Big[\psi{\phi'''}^*-\psi'{\phi''}^*-\phi^*\psi'''+{\phi'}^*\psi''\Big]_{-L/2}^{L/2} \\&& = 0. \eea That is, the domain of $\tilde{P}^4$ is functions in the Hilbert space $H$, such that their fourth derivative is also in the domain, and the wave function and the second derivative vanish at the boundaries.
 However, the wave function for our state $\ket{\psi}$ has a constant (nonzero) second derivative, so it is not in the domain of $\tilde{P}^4$.